 To say nothing, to do nothing, stops nothing

-estimates are that there are 75 million dogs and 90 million cats living in households
+estimates are that there are 75 million dogs and 90 million cats living

 Chances are if an animal is being abused and there is a child in that household then the child is also being abused.
 Chances are that a child abusing an animal can grow up to be someone who commits other violent crimes.
 View this website to see the statistics of just such animal cruelty and human violence.